Clarkston, East Renfrewshire: Governance

 Clarkston is in East Renfrewshire, one of the 32 council areas of Scotland for local government purposes.
 East Renfrewshire Council, the unitary local council, is based in neighbouring Giffnock and is the body responsible for local governance.
 For local electoral purposes, Clarkston was formerly a ward electing a single councillor to East Renfrewshire Council, but is now grouped with Busby and Netherlee as a larger multi-member ward electing three councillors.
 Clarkston is one of East Renfrewshire's designated community council areas, but following the dissolution of the previous community council in 2015 there were insufficient nominations for it to be re-established at that time.

 The Scottish Parliament is responsible for devolved matters such as education, health and justice, while reserved matters are dealt with by the Parliament of the United Kingdom.
 Clarkston forms part of the county constituency of East Renfrewshire, electing one member of parliament (MP) to the House of Commons of the Parliament of the United Kingdom.
-Kirsten Oswald of the SNP was elected as MP for East Renfrewshire in the 2015 General Election.
+Blair McDougall of the Labour Party (UK) was elected as MP for East Renfrewshire in the 2024 general election.
 Before the constituency's creation in 2005, Clarkston lay in the Eastwood Constituency.
-For the purposes of the Scottish Parliament, Clarkston forms part of the Eastwood constituency, which is represented by Jackson Carlaw MSP, of the Conservative party.
+For the purposes of the Scottish Parliament, Clarkston forms part of the Eastwood constituency, which is represented by Member of the Scottish Parliament Kirsten Oswald, of the SNP party.